cabforum/servercert/docs/BR.md

 ### 5.4.3 Retention period for audit log

-The CA SHALL retain, for at least two (2) years:
+The CA and each Delegated Third Party SHALL retain, for at least two (2) years:

   1. CA certificate and key lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (1)) after the later occurrence of:
      1. the destruction of the CA Private Key; or